 - Private car rental

 For the freedom to travel anywhere in Johannesburg, or even the larger country, private car rental is highly recommended.
-It should be noted that in South Africa cars drive on the right hand-side of the road, and steering wheels are on the left hand-side of the car.
+It should be noted that in South Africa cars drive on the left hand-side of the road, and steering wheels are on the right hand-side of the car.
 The following car rental companies can be considered:

 Transport in South Africa